2016rshah/blog/posts/pi.md

 Our team also had a ton of fun and composed this poem to express our feelings:

 ```
-team hot pi
-more like team not high
+team hot pi more like team not high amirite
 more like team thought die
 but then team fought rye
 and then team shot high